Mad scene: History

-With the rise of psychology (and advances in psychiatry), modernist composers revived and transformed the mad scene in expressionist operas and similar genres (e.g., melodramas, monodramas).
-Richard Strauss (Salome and Elektra), Arnold Schoenberg (Erwartung), and Alban Berg (Wozzeck and Lulu) depicted madness in new and dissonant idioms in the early 1900s.
-Berg, Igor Stravinsky (The Rake's Progress), Benjamin Britten (Peter Grimes) wrote these scenes for male roles.
-The latter wrote a mad scene parody in A Midsummer Night's Dream.
+Amid scientific advances in psychiatry, many modernist composers revived and transformed the form in expressionist music, including operas, melodramas, and monodramas.
+In early 20th-century classical music, Strauss's Salome and Elektra, Schoenberg's Pierrot lunaire and Erwartung, and Berg's Wozzeck and Lulu depicted madness in new, dissonant idioms.
+Berg, Stravinsky (The Rake's Progress), and Britten (Peter Grimes) wrote such scenes for male roles.
+Britten also wrote a mad scene parody for A Midsummer Night's Dream.
+After Pierrot, Davies' Eight Songs for a Mad King further extended the form into modernist music theatre.